Show All Answers

 This will ensure that no additional delays occur and service is restored as quickly as possible.

-To test your toilets for a leak, simply drop a few drops of food coloring in the tank of the toilet to discolor the water.
+To test your toilets for a leak, simply drop a few drops of any color liquid in the tank of the toilet to discolor the water.
 Give it about 10-15 minutes and check the bowl to see if any of the discolored water has seeped thru.
 If so, you have a flapper that is not sealing properly which is the cause of the leak.
+View this flyer for more information.

 Your water may be cloudy due to work recently done in the area.
 This is only air in the lines and will eventually go away.
 One way to find out is to run a glass of water and allow it to sit on the counter for a few minutes.
 You will see the water become clear.